Table Tennis Spin: All You Need to Know (From an Expert)

 To me, spin is hands down the most important facet of table tennis.

-This is because each type of spin serves a very specific purpose.
+This is because each type of table tennis spin serves a very specific purpose.
 And without it, your shots would be nowhere near as effective.

 Let me explain.